Indonesia arrests 4 foreigners on drug charges

-DENPASAR, Indonesia (AP) - Indonesian customs officials have arrested four foreigners for allegedly trying to smuggle drugs onto the resort island of Bali.
+DENPASAR, Indonesia (AP) - Indonesian authorities have arrested four foreigners for allegedly trying to smuggle drugs onto the resort island of Bali, an official said Monday.

-The head of customs at Bali’s Ngurah Rai airport, Himawan Indarjono, says the foreigners - two Thai women, one Russian woman and a Frenchman - were arrested earlier this month.
+The head of customs at Bali’s Ngurah Rai airport, Himawan Indarjono, said the foreigners - two Thai women, one Russian woman and a Frenchman - were arrested earlier this month.

-Himawan said Monday that the two Thais were arrested Oct.
-13 upon arrival at the airport.
-He said that three days later, customs officers nabbed the Russian woman and the Frenchman, who were picking up a package of cocaine at a delivery service.
+Indarjono said the two Thais were arrested Oct.
+13 upon arrival at the airport with a total of 958 grams (33.8 ounces) of methamphetamine concealed under their clothes.

+He said that three days later, customs officers nabbed the Russian woman and the Frenchman, who were picking up 22.5 grams (0.8 ounce) of cocaine at a delivery service.

 Indonesia has extremely strict drug laws, and convicted smugglers are sometimes executed.